 Maintain moderate soil moisture and fertilize lightly to maximize growth and blooms.

-After zinnias flower, cut off the old flowers (a process called “deadheading”) to encourage more flowers to form.
+After the zinnias flower, cut off the old flowers (a process called “deadheading”) to encourage more flowers to form.

 Get a full-size flower on a compact plant with cultivars of the Dreamland Series.
 Dwarf and compact, these zinnias have fully double flowerheads, up to 4 inches across in a wide color range; stems are 8–12 inches tall.